phouse512/blog/_posts/2017-01-14-useful-tools-1-mypy.markdown

 Python, mypy loads the argument annotation and detects the mismatch.
 Not only do these annotations help catch bugs, but it makes it much easier to tell what the function actually does.

+As a side-note, the syntax and usage for Python 2 is slightly different, so check out the [documentation for Python 2.7][python2doc].

 You can also set the type of a variable with an inline notation, such as shown
 below: